Calls blur on the element.

 This method drags the locator to another target locator or target position.
 It will first move to the source

-, then move to the target element or position and perform a mouseup
+element, perform a mousedown, then move to the target element or position and perform a mouseup.

 Usage